tuanpep/sharing-note/sdd-method-development-rule.md

 ### Phase 5: Verification & Review

 After all tasks are complete, perform a comprehensive "Critic Pass".

+**Note:** For very large tasks (20+ tasks), verification can be done incrementally after each major milestone (every 5-10 tasks) to catch issues early.

 **MCP Tools:**
 - **Sequential Thinking:** Optional for complex verification